isid0re/SoloLeveling/README.md

 - **HCCNL-SORC** would make a hardcore classic nonladder sorceress

 ## Discord
 Join me on Discord.
-Link is here: https://discord.gg/q7tME8RAHh
+Link is here: https://discord.gg/q7tME8RAHh -- NO LONGER ACTIVE

 ## Support SoloLeveling
 This is a hobby project that I'm doing in my spare time.
 So if you enjoy using SoloLeveling consider supporting me at [buymeacoffee.com/isid0re](https://www.buymeacoffee.com/isid0re).